koszeggy/KGySoft.Drawing/README.md

 Starting with version 7.0.0 KGy SOFT Drawing Libraries are available in multiple packages:

-> ⚠️ _Note_: Version 7.0.0 is currently in preview.
-As a stable release, you can only download the combined `KGySoft.Drawing` package so far.
-Version 7.0.0 intruduces several major breaking changes due to the assembly split.
-Feel free to refer to the [release notes](#release-notes).

 #### [KGySoft.Drawing.Core](https://www.nuget.org/packages/KGySoft.Drawing.Core) [![Nuget](https://img.shields.io/nuget/vpre/KGySoft.Drawing.Core.svg)](https://www.nuget.org/packages/KGySoft.Drawing.Core)

 This package contains the platform-independent core functionality that mainly resides in the [KGySoft.Drawing.Imaging](https://docs.kgysoft.net/drawing/html/N_KGySoft_Drawing_Imaging.htm) namespace.